The 21st Annual Grasslands Trail Run will be held on Saturday, March 16, 2018

 Registration and Refund Policy

 We understand that sometimes your plans change.
-Refunds are allowed if requested six weeks before the race.
+Refunds are allowed if requested before February 1.
 We will refund 75% of your registration price, not including the transaction fee.

 We allow changes in race distance as long as we still have openings in that distance.
 If you are moving to a longer distance, you will need to pay the difference.
 If you are moving to a shorter distance, you will not get that difference back.

-We allow bib transfers until one week prior to the race.
-If you are interested in transferring your bib to a friend, please contact us immediately.
+We allow bib transfers until March 8.* If you are interested in transferring your bib to a friend, please contact us immediately.
 It is very important for the safety of all runners that we have contact and medical information.
 If the shirt order has already been placed, your friend will need to accept the shirt size that you ordered.
 A $10 administration fee (plus transaction fee) will be charged to the person who is accepting the bib transfer.

 50-Mile: John Finn, 6:32:57, 2017; Shandra Moore, 7:53:13, 2017